Back

 In the year following a marriage or civil partnership, spouses or partners file their tax returns together.
 This can be done directly via the online personal space of one of the spouses.
 Information such as the date of the event, the partner's tax number and marital status must be provided.

-Even if you have opted for payment in full discharge, you are still required to declare your income from the micro-business.
+Even if you have opted for payment in full discharge, you are still required to declare your income from your micro-business.
 This is done on the joint tax return, using form 2042 C Pro "Déclaration de revenus complémentaires des professions non salariées".
 The gross annual sales figure is indicated as BIC and/or BNC, depending on the case, along with any capital gains or losses for the year.

-Note: for the year of marriage or civil partnership, it is still possible to file a separate tax return with an irrevocable option.
+Good to know: for the year of marriage or civil partnership, it is still possible to file a separate tax return with an irrevocable option.